Gare Saint-Lazare (Monet series): Description

 Each of the twelve paintings did not maintain a consistent point of view.
 Monet shifted position in almost every painting: some were set inside the massive glass shed, some were out, and some were painted underneath the pont de l’Europe, which created a compressed angle to show the rush of two approaching trains.

 Some of his paintings depicted the speeding and unstoppable trains rushing towards the end of the track, while others showed the massive locomotive waiting patiently before setting off.
 Despite the different compositions, all of the works show the station filled with thick clouds of steam and the pungent plumes of smoke from the burning coal.
 The smoke obscured objects in the distance, dissolving forms through suffused light.
-Monet mixed different degrees of sharp and blurry brush stokes and the steam left by passing trains to create this sense of fleetingness.
+Monet mixed different degrees of sharp and blurry brush strokes and the steam left by passing trains to create this sense of fleetingness.

 Despite the harsh conditions, Monet still successfully depicted temporal factors like trains and passengers speeding by.
-Train signals announce departures and arrivals; switchmen are scattered around, timing everyone’s actions; and the smoke and steam imply the movement of heavy machine.
+Train signals announce departures and arrivals; switchmen are scattered around, timing everyone's actions; and the smoke and steam imply the movement of heavy machine.

 Critics in 1877 claimed Monet captured the arrival and departure of trains and their stages of movement precisely.
 As Baron Grimm said: “The artist wanted to demonstrate step by step the impression of a train during departure, the impression of a train about to depart, and he has tried, ultimately, to give us the disagreeable impression that results when several locomotives whistle at the same time.”

 Interpretation

 Scholars have generally seen the Gare Saint-Lazare series as Monet's attempt to depict the industrial age from his perspective.
 Trains, steam, and smoke convey the concepts of mobility and speed.
-The vaporized forms are consistent with Impressionism’s credo that matter should appear to be in a constant state of motion.
+The vaporized forms are consistent with Impressionism's credo that matter should appear to be in a constant state of motion.
 Coinciding with Impressionists’ preoccupation with instantaneous and atmospheric change is the ever changing shape and rapid dissipation of steam, a substance that embodies these characteristics in a way that nothing else can.
 As the critic Jules Janin once wrote: “The poetry of the nineteenth century […] is steam.”

 Scholars have also proposed that Monet portrayed how time itself was being modernized and industrialized.
-Industrialization required to the unification and coordination of time, and this unification could be clearly seen at the synchronized train-schedules and precisely timed operations done by switchmen.
+Industrialization required to the unification and coordination of time, and this unification could be clearly seen at the synchronized train-schedules and precisely timed operations done by signallers.
 Monet highlighted the “instant” in painting, showing the standardization of time was the core around which industrialized society revolves.